mattiasu96/Machine-Learning-For-Audio-Labs/README.md

 # Machine-Learning-For-Audio-Labs
 This repository contains our code for the 4 labs of the course of **Machine Learning for Audio Application** @ Politecnico di Milano.
 The course covers the fundamentals of Machine Learning ad Deep Learning with particular focus on Audio applications.

 The course was split into 4 parts.
 At the end of each one we had a mandatory lab, which consisted in writing a Jupyter notebook in Python.
-T

-The full syllabus is the following:
+# Syllabus

 **Part I: Introduction** <br>
   • Course structure <br>